gduverger/multifamily-pro-forma-guide/part4-adjacent.md

 ---

 ### 3) Exit Assumptions (Sale Price, Costs, Loan Payoff)
-Simple: These are the numbers for selling the property at the end: sale price, costs to sell, and remaining loan.
+Said differently, These are the numbers for selling the property at the end: sale price, costs to sell, and remaining loan.
 The result is the net cash left for investors.
 **Formulas**
 ```math
 \text{Sale Price at Exit} = \frac{\text{NOI}_{exit}}{\text{Exit Cap Rate}}